Shady Acres Real Estate Guide

 Students in the area may attend the following public schools:

 Sinclair Elementary at 6410 Grovewood Ln.
-Sinclair Elementary is the HISD’s Communications magnet school.
+Sinclair Elementary is HISD’s Communications magnet school.
 Sinclair Elementary is located near Lazybrook/Timbergrove.
 The school was founded in 1959.
 Sinclair features a technology-based communications program emphasizing STEM courses.

 Love Elementary School at 1120 W 13th St. Love Elementary offers a Vanguard neighborhood program for the gifted and talented.
 It also features many programs and activities.
 Special Education Program, a Bilingual/ELL Program, and a Lego-based Robotics program are among those.